Handroanthus chrysotrichus: Golden Trumpet Tree

-Edward F. Gilman, Dennis G. Watson, Ryan W. Klein, Andrew K. Koeser, Deborah R. Hilbert, and Drew C. McLean 2
+Edward F. Gilman, Dennis G. Watson, Ryan W. Klein, Andrew K. Koeser, Deborah R. Hilbert, and Drew C. McLean

 Introduction

-An ideal patio, specimen, or lawn tree, golden trumpet tree is often seen as a small, 25 to 35 foot tall tree but can reach 50 feet, with a rounded, spreading canopy in a wind-protected area.
+An ideal patio, specimen, or lawn tree, golden trumpet tree is often seen as a small, 25- to 35-foot-tall tree but can reach 50 feet, with a rounded, spreading canopy in a wind-protected area.
 Sometimes evergreen but most often deciduous, golden trumpet tree has four-inch-long silvery leaves with tan, fuzzy undersides.
-These leaves drop for a short period in April to May, and it is at this time that the trees put on their heaviest flowering display, the trumpet-shaped, bright yellow blossoms appearing in dense 2.5 to 8 inch long terminal clusters.
+These leaves drop for a short period in April to May, and it is at this time that the trees put on their heaviest flowering display, the trumpet-shaped, bright yellow blossoms appearing in dense 2.5- to 8-inch-long terminal clusters.
 Some trees produce a small number of flowers sporadically throughout the warm season.
 The eight-inch-long seed capsules which follow are brown, hairy, and persist on the tree through the winter.

-Figure 1.
-Full Form—Handroanthus chrysotrichus: Golden trumpet tree
+Full Form—Handroanthus chrysotrichus: Golden trumpet tree.

 Figure 1.
-Full Form—Handroanthus chrysotrichus: Golden trumpet tree
+Full Form—Handroanthus chrysotrichus: Golden trumpet tree.

 General Information